-CST 230 PRACTICUM IN PUBLIC RELATIONS
+CST 230 PRACTICUM IN PUBLIC RELATIONS One to three credit hours

 Prerequisite CST 120 or consent of instructor

 Students will work on actual public relations campaigns that benefit the community.
 Each campaign must be approved and supervised by an instructor.
 This course can be repeated.